November 3, 2017

-Mr. Carter has 36 years of experience in the commercial real estate industry.
-Previously, he was an Executive Managing Director of Centerline Capital Group (Centerline) and head of the Commercial Real Estate Group.
-He became part of the Centerline team when his company, Capri Capital Finance (CCF), was acquired by Centerline in 2005.
-He co-founded and served as Co-Chairman of both CCF and Capri Capital Advisors (CCA).
-He was instrumental in building Capri to a diversified real estate investment firm with $8 billion in real estate equity and debt investments under management.
-Prior to Capri, Mr. Carter was Regional Vice President at Westinghouse Credit Corporation in Irvine and a Second Vice President at Continental Bank in Chicago.
+Daryl has 39 years of experience in the commercial real estate industry.
+Previously, he was an Executive Managing Director of Centerline Capital Group.
+He became part of the Centerline team when his company, Capri Capital Finance, was acquired by Centerline in 2005.
+He co-founded and served as Co-Chairman of the Capri Capital family of companies.
+Daryl was instrumental in building Capri to a diversified real estate investment firm with $8 billion in real estate equity and debt investments under management.
+Prior to Capri, he was Regional Vice President at Westinghouse Credit Corporation and a Second Vice President at Continental Bank.

 Casey C. Clark, CFA

 Casey C. Clark, CFA, is the Director of Sustainable & Impact Investing.
 He is responsible for providing strategic oversight of Glenmede’s Impact Investing efforts, aligning portfolios with environmental and social goals across public and private markets.
 He is a regular commentator for print and broadcast media including CNBC, CNN, and MarketWatch and has authored numerous investment and impact-related publications.
 Previously, he served as a macroeconomic Research Analyst for Glenmede’s Investment Strategy team responsible for formulating the asset allocation for over $25 billion in client assets.

 He earned an MBA with concentrations in Business Analytics and Entrepreneurship from the NYU Stern School of Business.
 He graduated from The Pennsylvania State University, where he received a B.S. in finance and retains the Chartered Financial Analyst® designation.